GaloisInc/grift/README.md

 Current Status
 ===

+GRIFT is not being actively maintained by Galois at present; it may be resurrected in the future, however.

 We currently support RV{32|64}IMAFDC, with M-mode privileged instructions.
 Exceptions are modeled incompletely; the bare minimum to run user-level code with traps is supported.
 We are passing all the following tests in simulation: